12 Best Waterfalls in Maui That Are Absolutely Stunning

 4. HONOKOHAU FALLS

 It’s said that this is the tallest waterfall found in Maui.
-Honokohau Falls plunges in two tiers and is a total of 1100 feet tall.
+Honokohau Falls plunges into two tiers and is 1100 feet tall.

 The tallest waterfall on Maui is Honokohau Falls.
 Image of a tall Maui waterfall surrounded by green mountains.